 - Is It Safe to Give Fluoride Supplements to Your Baby?

-- What to Do if a Baby Hates Brushing Time
+- What to Do If Your Baby Hates Brushing Time

 When Do Babies Teeth Start Appearing?

-Babies’ teeth start appearing, in general, when they are between four to seven months old.
-The first set of teeth which appear in babies is the two bottom front teeth.
+In most infants, teeth start appearing, in general, when they are between four and seven months old.
+The first set of teeth which appear in babies are the two bottom front teeth.